abgnpr/BlueMug/README.md

 * Less clicking:stick to the keyboard, do it 'the programmer way'
 * Efficient workspace and program source-file management
 * **Any one can alter the batch scripts in order to make it suitable for his/her own needs**

-**Who is it aimed at?**

-Beginners like secondary/senior secondary school students OR students in various courses/colleges who have to learn C/C++.

 **PS**